bottkars/PPDM-pwsh/README.md

 ﻿# PPDM-pwsh

-Powershell Prototype for DellEMC PowerProtect DataManager  API
+## :heart: Powershell Modules for DellEMC PowerProtect DataManager API :love:

 :sunrise: This is a Pre-Release Version :sunrise: